vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 Broadly there are two categories of efficient sub-linear retrieval methods and also a hybrid combination of the two.

 ## Sparse Lexical Retrieval
-Classic information retrieval (IR) relying on lexical matching.
+Classic information retrieval (IR) relies on lexical matching.
 A technique that has been around since the early days of Information Retrieval.
-One example of a popular lexical based retrieval scoring function is BM25.
+One example of a popular lexical-based retrieval scoring function is BM25.
 Retrieval can be done in sub-linear time using inverted indexes and accelerated by dynamic pruning algorithms like [WAND](https://docs.vespa.ai/en/using-wand-with-vespa.html).
 Dynamic pruning algorithms avoid exhaustively scoring all documents which match at least one of the query terms.

 ## Dense Retrieval
 Embedding based models embed or map queries and documents into a latent low dimensional dense embedding vector space and use vector search to retrieve documents.
 Dense retrieval could be accelerated by using approximate nearest neighbor search, for example indexing the document vector representation using [HNSW](https://docs.vespa.ai/en/approximate-nn-hnsw.html) graph indexing.
 In-domain dense retrievers based on bi-encoder architecture trained on MS Marco passage data have demonstrated that they can outperform sparse lexical retrievers with a large margin.
 In a multi stage retriever and ranking pipeline, the first stage is focused on getting a good recall at k where k is the re-ranking depth we can afford from a computationally complexity perspective (cost and serving latency).